 This option will set the compiler debug/optimisation levels to aid debugging the Mesa libraries.

 Note that in meson this defaults to "debugoptimized", and not setting it to "release" will yield non-optimal performance and binary size.
 Not using "debug" may interfer with debbugging as some code and validation will be optimized away.

-For those wishing to pass their own -O option, use the "plain" buildtype, which cuases meson to inject no additional compiler arguments, only those in the C/CXXFLAGS and those that mesa itself defines.
+For those wishing to pass their own optimization flags, use the "plain" buildtype, which causes meson to inject no additional compiler arguments, only those in the C/CXXFLAGS and those that mesa itself defines.